ptisma/k3s-cluster/add-ons/longhorn/README.md

 Deploy ingress to access the Longhorn UI (by default the Longhorn UI works only on '/' so replacePathRegex was used on ingress): kubectl apply -f ingress.yaml

-Use the credentials you defined in the secret to access the Longhorn UI
+Note: for some reason when the path /longhorn is set, the blank white page is rendered so it works only with /longhorn/ Use the credentials you defined in the secret to access the Longhorn UI
 ## Uninstall
 Using kubectl: